StephanMusgrave/CV/README.md

 - Precompiled languages such as CoffeeScript, HAML and SASS

 ### Software development experience
-- I have designed and implemented three separate computer data aquisition annd control systems for bioreactors prodcution system and associated instrumnetation
+- I have designed and implemented a number of computer data acquisition and control systems for a bioreactor production system and associated instrumentation
-- I have commisioned new websites for Unicorn Biologics and GlaxoSmithKline
+- I have commissioned new company and business unit websites for Unicorn Biologics and GlaxoSmithKline

-### Other transferable skills
+### Other skills
 - Project management
+- Product development
 - Strategic planning
 - International team leadership